yaskovdev/blog/source/_posts/2024-11-29-first-glance-at-genetic-programming.md

 After all `50` tests are completed, the fitness function calculates and returns the average error across all tests.

-# How To Cross Over Push Programs?
+# How To Perform Crossover On Push Programs?

 Remember that the crossover is a process of creating a new individual by combining its parents.